 They say we get better with age.
-Apparently, so does style.
+Apparently, so does style such as Streetwear.
 Ari Seth Cohen, renowned fashion blogger and photographer, celebrates stylish seniors in a society that has been buried knee-deep in young twenty-somethings and their fit figures.
 Personal style now takes on a new look with Cohen and his mature muses, who recently visited The Club at Briarcliff Manor.

 Even growing up, Cohen was fascinated by older women.
 He found great friendship in his grandma, Bluma, who spent days bonding with her beloved grandson.
 Cohen recalls shuffling through her dresser drawers to find vintage jewels and old photographs that transported him to glamorous days, swelling with elegance and grace.
 He admired the fact that during this era, dressing up was the “done thing”.
 Cohen’s fascination soon bled onto paper with his first art project – sketching out chic, colorful women who dazzled, not because of the jewelry they were draped in, but because of their confidence.

 Cohen moved to New York in later years, where he viewed life-sized models of his early sketches in action, plainly strolling the streets.
 These striking fashionistas inspired Cohen to start a new blog, called Advanced Style, showcasing the sheer beauty and spirit of an oft-overlooked group between ages 60 to 100, in honor of his adored grandmother.

 In his recent book by the same name, Cohen said, “The soul of Advanced Style is not bound to age, or even to style, but rather to the celebration of life.
 The fashion these women display is merely a reflection of the care and thought they put into every aspect of their lives.”

 Scouring the streets of New York, Cohen finds women exquisitely dressed in a style he appreciates.
 Some have become regular icons and good friends, such as Lynn Dell and Debra Rapoport.